 Wylde MTB Trail

-Wylde Mountain Bike Trail is open daily from sunset to sunrise, weather permitting, and is free of charge to ride.
+Wylde Mountain Bike Trail is open daily from sunrise to sunset, weather permitting, and is free of charge to ride.

 Winner of the 2015 Premier’s People’s Choice Awards in Landscape and Architecture, and the NSW Australian Institute of Landscape Architects Design Award, the trail caters for beginner, intermediate, competent and advanced mountain bike riders.